EmtiDelta/DTerminal/README.md

 if it gives you a "**running scripts is disabled on this system**" like error just type "**Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass**"

 then you can type "**npm i electron**" and this time it should work

+//Now that i am thinking ı should do this project on python or something. it would be so much easier.

+//If I don't get lazy I'll probably switch to Python. ¯\_(ツ)_/¯